Thecaprifire/prework-study-guide/README.md

-# prework-study-guide
+# <Prework-Study-Guide-Webpage>

-A study guide for course pre-work.
+## Description

+A study guide essentialy for students at a coding boot camp that helpsthem tackle HTML, CSS, Git, and JavaScript for the first time.

+## Installation

+N/A

+## Usage

+Read, review, and learn the notes in each category.

+## Credits

+N/A

+## License

+Please refer to the LICENSE in the repo.